segmentio/segment-docs/src/unify/index.md

 Visit Segment's [Identity Resolution docs](/docs/unify/identity-resolution/) to learn more.

-## Profile Explorer
+## Profile explorer

-Use the Profile Explorer to view all user data, including their event history, traits, and identifiers.
+Use the Profile explorer to view all user data, including their event history, traits, and identifiers.

 With the Explorer, you have a complete view of your customers.